andrefazan/GENIUS_DISPLAY_LCM/README.md

 <p>Have you ever seen a genius toy? <br>
 It is a memory test toy designed for kids. <br>

+Basically, you have to press the colored buttons in the correct sequence.
+Each time you get it right, the streak will increase by 1

-This is a picture of one
+This is a picture of one of these toys:

 </p>

 ![download](https://user-images.githubusercontent.com/75899235/141028712-270b45a7-deca-4061-b572-fb9723cf27b4.jpg)